arkieguy/RAK4631-Helium-Mapper/README.md

 LoRaWan server required
 ---
-In order to get this code working you need access to a LoRaWan® gateway (configured for Helium US915).
-This could be either of
-- a public LoRaWan® gateway, like [Helium Network](https://helium.com/) provides in several big cities all over the world
-- a private LoRaWan® gateway with multi-channel capability
-- a simple and cheap single channel LoRaWan® gateway

-In addition you need an account on Helium.
-You need to create an application there and register your device before the data you send over LoRa can be forwarded by the gateway.
-It is quite simple and there is a good tutorial at [Getting WisBlock by RAKwireless Up and Running on The People’s Network](https://blog.helium.com/my-take-on-the-wisblock-e8b934ceb64).
+In order to get this code working you need access to the [Helium Network](https://helium.com/).
+Getting access to Helium is quite simple and there is a good tutorial at [Getting WisBlock by RAKwireless Up and Running on The People’s Network](https://blog.helium.com/my-take-on-the-wisblock-e8b934ceb64).

 The region you live in defines the frequency your LoRaWan® gateways will use.
 So you need to setup your device to work on the correct frequency.
 ##### With the new LoRaWAN® library SX126x-Arduino **V2.0.0** the region is set as a parameter in **`lmh_init()`**.